geology

 Damage to Aquifers

-When buying property in areas of potential or historic mineral development, a buyer should determine if a fee simple estate is being purchased or if ownership will be shared with others.
-Mineral rights transactions are normally a matter of public record and copies of deeds or other agreements are filed at a government office.
 Real estate buyers should ask the seller to specify what rights are being conveyed and have an attorney confirm that the seller owns what is being sold.
-In many areas the sale of mineral rights are recorded in the government record in a different deed book or database than the sale of surface property.
-This means that the deed to the surface property might not mention mineral rights that have been sold away.
-In areas of historic or potential mining activity the buyer of a property should have an attorney who can do this research and confirm what is being purchased.
+In many areas the sale of mineral rights is recorded in the government record in a different deed book or database than the sale of surface property.
+This means that the deed to the surface property might not mention mineral rights which have been sold away.
+In areas of historic or potential mining activity, the buyer of a property should hire an attorney who can do this research and confirm what is being purchased.
 This can prevent future surprises and problems.

 State and Local Laws Always Apply